-3.3.2 DA-03 Product Label
+6.3.2 Standard Product Label

-The latest revision DA-03 of PTM 215ZE uses the new EnOcean standard product label as shown in Figure 20 below.
+Recent revisions of PTM 215ZE (starting with DA-02) use the new EnOcean standard product label as shown in Figure 20 below.

 The key difference to the previous format is the use of one unified (and larger) QR code instead of two separate small Data Matric Code which improves readability.